aws-solutions-library-samples/guidance-for-american-sign-language-3d-avatar-translator-on-aws/README.md

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the `us-east-1` (N. Virginia) Region for one month.
 This estimate is based on the [AWS Pricing Calculator output](https://calculator.aws/#/estimate?id=7957a979c145d350d81966d353295c26bec7d8c8) for the full deployment of this Guidance.
-As of *February, 2025* an average cost of running this Guidance in the `us-east-1` is around *$1718/month*:
+As of *February 2025*, an average cost of running this Guidance in the `us-east-1` is around *$1718/month*:

 | AWS service                | Dimensions                                                 | Cost [USD]      |